-The EU General Data Protection Regulation (GDPR) superseded the Irish Data Protection Act 1988 on 25 May 2018.
-It expands the rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on organisations to be more accountable for data protection.
+Significant and wide-reaching in scope, the new law brings a 21st-century approach to data protection.
+It expands the rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on organisations (both controllers and processors) to be more accountable for data protection.

-The business benefits of the GDPR
+The Business benefits of the GDPR

-- Build customer trust
+- Build customer trust;

-- Improve brand image and reputation
+- Improve brand image and reputation;

-- Improve data governance
+- Improve data governance; and

 - Improve information security